dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.6.2**

+*   Minor update to add new filter hook for single sheet display to allow extensions to add content to the sheet title/header area.

 **Version 3.6.1**

 *   Minor updates to filter hooks in email class to pass reschedule email variable to extensions.
 Needed for the Customizer extension to be able to send custom reschedule emails for different sheets.